China launches core module for new space station: What you need to know

 Why is China building a space station?
 Space science and human spaceflight capabilities, mostly, with a healthy side of geopolitics.

-China has been barred from participating in missions to the International Space Station since 2011, after the US Congress passed a law preventing American contact with the Chinese space program, citing "national security" concerns.
+China has been barred from participating in missions to the ISS since 2011, after the US Congress passed a law preventing American contact with the Chinese space program, citing "national security" concerns.

 In September of that same year, China launched its own space station, Tiangong-1, which operated for a touch over four years before its service was ended.
 China's space program conceded it lost control of the station in early 2016 and, two years later, it came crashing down, landing in the Pacific Ocean.
 A follow-up station, Tiangong-2, was launched in 2016 and deliberately deorbited in 2019.
 Both provided a test bed for the Chinese space station launching in April.